Acer Aspire

-Acer Aspire (stylised as Λspire or ΛSPIRE) is a series of personal computers by Acer Inc. aimed at casual household users.
+Acer Aspire (stylised as Λspire or ΛSPIRE) is a series of consumer-oriented personal computers by Acer Inc..
 The Aspire series covers both desktop computers and laptops.
-Acer developed the series to range from essentials to high performance.
-The Aspire mainly competes against computers such as Asus's Transformer Book Flip, VivoBook and ZenBook, Dell's Inspiron and XPS, HP's Pavilion, Spectre, Essential and Envy, Lenovo's IdeaPad and Yoga, Samsung's Notebook, and Dynabook's Satellite (formerly Toshiba Satellite).
+Acer developed the series to range from essentials to high-performance.
+The Aspire mainly competes against computers such as Asus's VivoBook and ZenBook, Dell's Inspiron and XPS, HP's Pavilion, Spectre, Essential and Envy, Lenovo's IdeaPad and Yoga, Samsung's Galaxy Book, and Toshiba's Satellite.
 It formerly competed against computers such as Asus's Transformer Book Flip and HP's Stream.

 The Aspire series was first brought to the market in September 1995, which featured the Intel Pentium processor.
 The Aspire series then replaced the AcerPower series in 2002 and became one of Acer's main series.

 Switch tablets

 Acer Aspire Switch was a series of two-in-one tablet computers running Windows 8 and Windows 10, with a tablet and detachable keyboard sold together, the Switch lineup was discontinued around 2021.